|U.S. Government Launches Consumer Loan Locator: GovLoans.gov and Benefit Finder: Benefits.gov - COVID-19: Paycheck Protection Program|

 Businesses that are strapped for cash often have little time to find the best or smartest financing solution for their needs.
 In these situations, or especially situations where a business has already been turned down for funds, a sense of urgency is created where a business owner must apply and qualify for whatever funds can be quickly ascertained, and many businesses, especially those with bad credit will opt for something called a Merchant Cash Advance.

 A merchant cash advance, although a solution which works much like a loan, is actually categorized as a business transaction or a sale and/or exchange of a limited amount of a company’s daily, weekly and monthly credit card volume and sales (receivables) in exchange for a lump sum of cash.
-Where traditional financing companies can and usually do deny a borrower based on credit and other factors, a merchant cash advance provider will take into account very little outside of a business’s daily sales volume and its ability to be direct debited funds over a short period of time, usually nine to twelve months.
+Where traditional financing companies can and usually do deny a borrower based on credit and other factors, merchant cash advance companies will take into account very little outside of a business’s daily sales volume and its ability to be direct debited funds over a short period of time, usually nine to twelve months.

 While these arrangements are easier to get and often deliver cash in just days after review of typically three past bank statements, they can be difficult for the business owner to pay back and cause an already struggling business, even more difficulty.
 For instance, a business in need of cash fast may opt to ‘borrow’ $50,000 in exchange to pay back $70,000 over time.
 This would be the equivalent of a massive 33% finance rate if it were a loan, and in most cases it will need to be paid back within a year.